 Shopaholics will adore Winter Park's exquisite array of retailers, many of which are on and near Park Avenue.
 For instance, homegrown boutiques like Tuni's and John Craig Clothier will have adults looking their best, while Tugboat & The Bird and Bebe's and Liz's will do the same for children.

 You'll also find outposts from nationally recognized retailers Lilly Pulitzer and J. McLaughlin.
 Both are part of the lineup at Shops on Park, which offers 20,000 square feet of shopping and dining on Park Avenue.

-And yes, you can buy more than clothes in Winter Park!
-Specialty merchants include Peterbrooke Chocolatier, Williams-Sonoma and Writer's Block Bookstore, to name a few.
+And yes, you can buy more than clothes in Winter Park.
+Specialty merchants include The Ancient Olive Gourmet, Peterbrooke Chocolatier, Williams-Sonoma and Writer's Block Bookstore, to name a few.
 On Saturdays, the city offers even more unique shopping at the Winter Park Farmers' Market.